-- A. Demonstrate competency in motor skills and movement patterns needed to perform a variety of physical movements.
+- A. Demonstrate competency in a variety of motor skills and movement patterns.
 Students will: - a.
 Apply skills and movements in a game setting - b.
 Adjust skills to game situation for each of the game categories - c.
-Demonstrate skills being transferred from each game category (passing, receiving, striking, fielding, changing direction, offense and defense) - B. Demonstrate an understanding of movement concepts, principles, strategies, and tactics as they apply to the learning and performance of physical activities.
+Demonstrate skills being transferred from each game category (passing, receiving, striking, fielding, changing direction, offense and defense) - B. Apply knowledge of concepts, principles, strategies, and tactics related to movement and performance.
 Students will: